andrefelipe/vite-php-setup/README.md

 ### Note about the development host

 A characteristic of this setup is that you'll run your project from your own local server, for exemple http://vite-php-setup.test.
-Vite will be running at http://localhost:3000 where our script and styles will be loaded from, but accesing http://localhost:3000 directly will be empty.
+Vite will be running at http://localhost:3000 where our script and styles will be served from, but accesing http://localhost:3000 directly will be empty.

 Of course, HMR and styles will work just fine!
 And fast!